Content table

 - Normal vaginal pH levels in women of reproductive age is moderately acidic (pH 3.8-5), which helps keep harmful bacteria away.

 - This acidity is mainly due to healthy bacteria called Lactobacillus, which produce lactic acid.
-These bacteria are a key part of the vaginal microbiome.
+These bacteria play a crucial role in the vaginal microbiome.

 - The acidity of your vaginal pH works as a natural defense system to keep you healthy and prevent bacterial growth.